Trip25/100daysofcode/README.md

 Context: Jaime will want to get to know you and delve into your work experience and what you can bring to the team.

+Rehan gave me a call at 16:30 to follow up on the interview, any questions and any feedback to give.
+Should hopefully be in contact with Jaime and follow up by Wed/Thurs/ end of the week.

 ### Thoughts: